shreyash-dhawale/snort-ids-lab/docs/log-setup.md

 ## Overview
 This document explains how alert logging was configured for the Snort 3 lab.
 The goal was to produce clear and compact output that could be reviewed easily during testing and included as project evidence in the repository.

 Snort supports multiple output and alerting modes.
-For this lab, fast alert mode was used because it writes concise one-line alerts that are suitable for demonstrations and quick testing [cite:116][cite:165].
+For this lab, fast alert mode was used because it writes concise one-line alerts that are suitable for demonstrations and quick testing.

 ## Logging Approach
 The lab used command-line alert logging rather than a more complex external logging pipeline.
 This kept the setup simple and made it easier to validate whether each custom rule was working correctly.